SOP for Air Handling Unit or Sequence of Operation for AHU

 D. Air Quality Monitoring

-The Return Air Carbon Monoxide sensor of the AHU will be monitored by the BMS to control the Fresh Air, Exhaust Air, and Return Air motorized damper in sequence to satisfy the Air Quality within the supplied area.
+The Return Air Carbon Monoxide sensor of the AHU will be monitored by the BMS to control the Fresh Air, Exhaust Air, and Return Air motorized dampers in sequence to maintain Air Quality within the supplied area.

 Whenever the CO2 sensor is above the required set-point (750ppm) cut-in, the Damper Economizer Control will be overridden, the Fresh Air and Exhaust Air Damper will be modulated to (100%), and the Return Air Damper will be modulated to (0%) to allow more fresh air intake.

-The Damper Economizer Control will automatically restart its normal operating sequence when the CO2 sensor is in normal condition (650ppm) cut-out.
+The Damper Economizer Control will automatically resume its normal operating sequence when the CO2 sensor is in a normal condition (650 ppm) cut-out.

 E. Fire Alarm Signal

 A Fire Alarm Signal is monitored by the BMS.
-Once it is in alarm, the DDC will automatically shut down the AHU, and at the same time Exhaust Air, Fresh air Damper will be closed (0%), and Return Air Damper will open (100%).
+Once it is in alarm, the DDC will automatically shut down the AHU, and at the same time, the Exhaust Air, Fresh air Damper will be closed (0%), and the Return Air Damper will open (100%).
 Once the fire alarm is rectified, the AHU will automatically restart its normal operating condition.

 F. Interface with Fireman’s Panel with Override Switch

-OFF Mode: All Air Handling units (AHU) and Exhaust fans (EF) located within the Building will be turned OFF.
-Exhaust & Fresh Air Damper will be Closed, Return Air Damper will be opened.
+OFF Mode: All Air Handling Units (AHUs) and Exhaust Fans (EFs) located within the Building will be turned OFF.
+Exhaust & Fresh Air Damper will be closed, Return Air Damper will be opened.

-AUTO Mode: All Air Handling units (AHU) and Exhaust Fan (EF) located within the Building will be in NORMAL operation and will be controlled thru BMS.
+AUTO Mode: All Air Handling units (AHU) and Exhaust Fan (EF) located within the Building will be in NORMAL operation and will be controlled through BMS.

-EXTRACT Mode: All Air Handling Unit (AHU) will be turned OFF, and Exhaust Fan (EF) will be turned ON.
-Exhaust Air Damper will be Opened, Return Air Damper will be closed, and Fresh Air Damper will be closed
+EXTRACT Mode: All Air Handling Units (AHU) will be turned OFF, and the Exhaust Fan (EF) will be turned ON.
+Exhaust Air Damper will be opened, Return Air Damper will be closed, and Fresh Air Damper will be closed.

-ON or PURGE Mode: All Air Handling Unit (AHU) and Exhaust Fan (EF) located within the Building will be turned ON.
+ON or PURGE Mode: All Air Handling Units (AHUS) and Exhaust Fans (EFS) located within the Building will be turned ON.
 Exhaust Air & Fresh Air Damper will be Open, Return Air Damper will be closed.

 II.
 BMS Monitoring & Controlling